Offering Hands-On Experience

 Shwayder Lobby Gallery

-Located on the main floor of the Shwayder Art Building, the Shwayder Lobby Gallery showcases School of Art and Art History student artists, informal faculty exhibitions and other short-term shows.
+Located on the main floor of the Shwayder Art Building, the Shwayder Lobby Gallery showcases School of Art & Art History student artists, informal faculty exhibitions and other short-term shows.

 Museum of Anthropology